intizarguzelcay/simple_bus_trip_management-/README.md

 5. At the end, several firms, routes, trips, and trip times are added, and the user is prompted to search for a trip.

-6. Database connection is closed automatically when the object is deleted.

 ---